milauog/code-editor/README.md

 Online Code Editor 🚀

-A responsive and feature-rich online code editor built with React and CodeMirror.
-Write, edit, and preview HTML, CSS, and JavaScript code in real-time, with a sleek interface inspired by tools like CodePen.
-Perfect for developers, learners, and anyone who loves coding! 🎨
+A responsive, feature-rich online code editor built with React and CodeMirror.
+Write, edit, and preview HTML, CSS, and JavaScript code in real-time.
+Inspired by CodePen, it offers a sleek, user-friendly interface for developers and learners alike. 🎉

 ✨ Features

-Real-Time Preview: See your HTML, CSS, and JavaScript changes instantly in a live iframe.
+Real-Time Preview: See HTML, CSS, and JavaScript changes instantly in a live iframe.
 Responsive Design: Optimized for mobile 📱, tablet, and desktop screens.
 Dark/Light Themes: Toggle between dark 🌙 and light ☀️ modes with CodeMirror themes.
 Flexible Layouts: Choose output position (bottom, right, or left) via a dropdown.
 Editor Controls:
 Maximize/minimize editor panels for focused coding.
 Format code for HTML, CSS, and JavaScript.
-Enable auto-run for real-time updates (500ms debounce).
+Auto-run code with a 500ms debounce for real-time updates.
 Clear all editors or download code as an HTML file.

 Touch-Friendly: Larger buttons and dropdowns for mobile usability.